abpframework/abp/docs/en/Community-Articles/2022-02-06-How-to-Hide-ABP-Related-Endpoints-on-Swagger-UI/POST.md

 After we've selected the select box which enables/disables to showing endpoints on Swagger UI, it should update the setting value by our choice (enable or disable).

-Here when the user selects the checkbox it will submit the form and update the setting value by our choice.
+Here, when the user selects the checkbox, it will submit the form and update the setting value by our choice.

-Until now, we've defined a view component that we want to render on the Setting Management page, but we didn't add it to UI yet.
-To do that, we need to add a settings group to UI, so we need to create a class and that class should be inherited from the `ISettingPageContributor` interface and implement its' `ConfigureAsync` method.
+Until now, we've defined a view component that we want to render on the Setting Management page, but we didn't add it to the UI yet.
+To do that, we need to add a settings group to the UI, so we need to create a class and that class should be inherited from the `ISettingPageContributor` interface and implement its' `ConfigureAsync` method.

 * Create a class named `SwaggerSettingPageContributor` (/Settings/SwaggerSettingPageContributor.cs) in the `*.Web` layer: